-Garlic Herb Scones & Gazpacho
+Garlic Herb Scones and Gazpacho

 As anticipated, yesterday was a lovely day!